 Bob has come into possession of some evidence relating to a crime.
-However, instead of turning this evidence over to the proper authorities, the hero destroys (or withholds/hides) the evidence.
+However, instead of turning this evidence over to the proper authorities, he destroys (or withholds/hides) the evidence.

 Why?
 Well, there's a number of reasons.
 For instance:

-- The evidence could incriminate someone else who the hero likes and doesn't want to see punished.
+- The evidence could incriminate someone who Bob likes and doesn't want to see punished.

-- The evidence, if made public, will ruin the victim's life (or the life of someone involved in the crime, like a victim or a witness.
+- The evidence, if made public, will ruin the life of someone who's otherwise involved in the crime, like a victim or a witness.

 - Bob is being blackmailed by the Big Bad or an associate.

-- The hero would be incriminated by the evidence.
+- Bob himself would be incriminated by the evidence.

 - The evidence contains information which would exonerate another villain who is on trial for another crime.

-- The evidence, if involving a dead person, might cast a bad light on their memory — and the hero was a good friend/relative/lover of the dead person.
+- The evidence, if involving a dead person, might cast a bad light on their memory — and Bob was a good friend/relative/lover of the dead person.

 - The evidence is entirely worthless — it's too late to act.

-- The hero wants to punish the bad guy himself.
+- Bob wants to punish the bad guy himself.

-- While the evidence could get the bad guy put away or otherwise punished, it would cause scandals and create chaos for a lot of people, some who may be entirely innocent.
+- While the evidence could get the bad guy put away or otherwise punished, it would cause scandals and create chaos for a lot of people, some of whom may be entirely innocent.

-- The evidence would reveal an ugly truth about a past event that the public perceives as a good thing, and the hero wants the event to stay a good thing.
+- The evidence would reveal an ugly truth about a past event that the public perceives as a good thing, and Bob wants the event to stay a good thing.

-- The criminal committed the crime for a good reason, and in retrospect the hero agrees that the act was justified.
+- The criminal committed the crime for a good reason, and in retrospect, Bob agrees that the act was justified.

-- The crime involved the murder of someone who was a truly terrible person, and the hero doesn't want the evidence revealed, since it would result in someone going to prison for something he doesn't think of as a crime.
+- The crime involved the murder of someone who was a truly terrible person, and Bob doesn't want the evidence revealed since it would result in someone going to prison for something he doesn't think of as a crime.

-- The hero is currently on the run or at least not on good terms with the local authorities, so he can't give the evidence to them without being captured/killed/arrested.
+- Bob is currently on the run or at least not on good terms with the local authorities, so he can't give the evidence to them without being captured/killed/arrested.

-- The hero believes that the criminal is genuinely repentant and need not be punished further.
+- Bob believes that the criminal is genuinely repentant and need not be punished further.

-Whatever good intentions the hero may have had, destroying the evidence will probably have bad results — a villain could walk free, for instance, or a good guy might be implicated.
+Whatever good intentions Bob may have had, destroying the evidence will probably have bad results — a villain could walk free, for instance, or a good guy might be implicated.
 May result in a What the Hell, Hero?, given Bob is the hero.